 MEMBER SELECTION PROCESS:

-Five to seven spaces will be available beginning in spring of 2019, and artists will be selected through an application and interview process.
+Artists will be selected through an application and interview process.
 Based on the needs of applicants, three to five spaces will be available for one-year residency, and two to four spaces will be available on a rolling basis for shorter-term projects (one-month, three-months, or six-months).
 Studio residents will have access to workspaces between 8 AM and 10 PM.

 Member applications will be reviewed in relation to the criteria included in the application form.
 The selection committee will also consider the dates requested by applicants in relation to availability.
 An effort will be made to accommodate as many qualified applicants as possible.
 Applications will be reviewedby a committee comprised of Provincetown Commons Board Members, staff, and community members.
 Finalists will be interviewed by members of the selection committee before final recommendations are made to the Board of Directors.
 Studio membership agreements will be issued by the Board of Directors.

 Those selected to use the studios for year-long residencies may be invited to apply to renew their residency for up to a maximum of three years.
 Renewals will be made based on an individual’s progress on their projects and an individual’s participation in and contributions to the Provincetown Commons’ learning community.
 Those completing year-long residencies will be invited to participate in an assessment process after they’ve established themselves in the space.
 Those with shorter residencies will be asked to complete an assessment of their experience at the end of their residency.